Bastik History, Family Crest & Coats of Arms

 Early History of the Bastik family

-Another 169 words (12 lines of text) covering the years 1593, 1654, 1773 and 1846 are included under the topic Early Bastik History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bastik research.
+Another 85 words (6 lines of text) covering the years 1593, 1654, 1614, 1623, 1773 and 1846 are included under the topic Early Bastik History in all our PDF Extended History products and printed products wherever possible.

 Bastik Spelling Variations